decodyng/mvp_ray_sacred/README.md

 The goal of this repo is to show simplified patterns for how the Ray distributed computing library can be used to accelerate Sacred experiments.
 It currently has three sections:

- I. A toy example using the basic Ray API to run experiments
+ I. A toy example using the basic Ray API to run experiments (contained within `base_ray_example`)

  II.
-A toy example using Ray Tune (a hyperparameter-tuning library within Ray) to run experiments
+A toy example using Ray Tune (a hyperparameter-tuning library within Ray) to run experiments (contained within `tune_example`)

  III.
-An example of a simplified but confirmed-working yaml configuration to create an AWS cluster.
+An example of a simplified but confirmed-working yaml configuration to create an AWS cluster. (contained within `cluster_example`)

  ## What is Sacred?
  Sacred is a Python experiment framework library that specifies ways to define different configuration